7 Open House Survey Questions Agents Need To Ask For An Open House

 Use The Feedback You Get To Better Guide The Home Seller

 There are various ways you can utilize the feedback questions to your advantage.
-You can guide the seller on how to negotiate based on the information received or make minor adjustments to the property.
-It’s essential to address any issues mentioned by a majority of visitors as soon as possible.
+You can guide the seller on negotiating based on the information received or make minor adjustments to the property.
+Addressing any issues most visitors mention as soon as possible is essential.

 Read More: Real Estate Lead Generation Ultimate Guide